December 3, 2012

 “CAA Manitoba gets several calls a day from Manitobans looking for advice about buying cars,” said Mike Mager, president and CEO of CAA Manitoba.
 “These proposed rules will help ensure that consumers making one of the largest purchases of their lives are well-protected and informed.”

 This plan would protect consumers shopping for and purchasing motor vehicles are a key feature of Manitoba’s five-year plan for stronger consumer protections, the minister said.
-Other initiatives under the plan include clearer rules for cell phone contracts, mandatory warranty on new homes, payday loan and debt settlement fee regulation, and protection for consumers related to car repairs.
+Other initiatives under the plan include clearer rules for cell phone contracts, mandatory warranty on new homes, payday loan and debt settlement fee regulation, and protection for consumers related to car repairs.“We want to ensure the price Manitobans see when they buy a vehicle is the price they pay,” said Selinger.
+“Buying a car is an important and major purchase for Manitoba families and we want to protect them from paying more than the advertised price.”

 In addition, the province is also proposing changes that would ban businesses from asking consumers to waive their consumer rights and give the Consumer Protection Office authority to issue consumer alerts about problem businesses when it is in the public interest.